officiallysingh/spring-boot-problem-handler/README.md

 spring.messages.use-code-as-default-message=true
 ```
 if `use-code-as-default-message` is set to `false` and the message is not found in any of the `properties` file
-then it will throw exception saying message not found with given key.
+then it will throw `NoSuchMessageException` complaining that no message is found for given code.
 So if it is intended to enforce all messages for exceptions to be specified in `properties` file, set it to `false`,
 but not recommended.
 To be on safer side, it's recommended to keep it `true`, in that case if some message is not found,
-the message key is taken as its value, which can be updated later into property file, once noticed.
+the message key is taken as its value, which can be updated later into `properties` file, once noticed.

 ### Problem Properties
 **Following are the configurations** to customize default behaviour of `spring-boot-problem-handler`.